mlipper/geosupport-docker/README.md

     VOLUME ["$GEOSUPPORT_HOME"]
     ...

-Because Docker's `COPY` instruction is used to copy the specified `DISTFILE` into the container, it must be in or under the extending image's build context directory.
+Because Docker's `COPY` instruction is used to copy the specified `GEOSUPPORT_DISTFILE` into the container, it must be in or under the extending image's build context directory.

 See the comments in [Dockerfile.onbuild](https://github.com/mlipper/geosupport-docker/blob/master/Dockerfile.onbuild) for more details.